-It's common these days for attitude to risk (ATR) profiles to include a visual representation of the client's risk profile in the form of a picture or table.
-This is easily achieved with Genovo by adding an image to the description of each ATR profile.
+It's not uncommon for ATR profiles to include a visual representation of the client's risk profile e.g. an ATR bell curve.
+This is easily achieved within Genovo by adding an image to an ATR profile description.

 To add an image to your ATR profiles, go to customisation>attitude to risk profiles and click the edit icon alongside Your Company's ATR Profiles.